curegit/line-sticker-downloader/README.md

 ### CGI

 1. Visit `index.html`
-2. Fill in a sticker ID
+2. Enter the sticker ID
-3. Click a download button
+3. Click the download button
 4. Wait for a minute
-5. Click a download link
+5. Click the download link

 ### CLI

-- Download ID 1234 stickers
+- To download stickers with ID 1234, run:

   `php download.php 1234`

-- Download ID 1111111 stickers as `one.zip` in the working directory
+- To download stickers with ID 1111111 and save them as `one.zip` in the working directory, run:

   `php download.php 1111111 one.zip`

-- Download ID 5678 stickers as `abc.zip` in `foo` directory
+- To download stickers with ID 5678 and save them as `abc.zip` in the `foo` directory, run:

   `php download.php 5678 foo/abc.zip`